Dear Community,

 Our philosophy

-Highbury House is a home away from home where everyone is nurtured, loved and encouraged to grow and learn alongside others in a beautiful and calm environment.
-We value children as taonga (treasure) and view childhood as a time to slow down and to joyfully explore, inquire and wonder.
+Highbury House was a home away from home where everyone was nurtured, loved and encouraged to grow and learn alongside others in a beautiful and calm environment.
+We valued children as taonga (treasure) and viewed childhood as a time to slow down and to joyfully explore, inquire and wonder.

 Social-Emotional competence